Welcome to EYFS 2022-23

-Week 5- Looking after our Earth
+Week 6- Looking after our Earth

 This week, we reflected on our learning over the half term.
 We played games identifying animals from a description and matched animals to their habitats.
 We each wrote a letter to the Earth to explain what we love about it.

 We hope you have a wonderful holiday.
 Don't forget to come dressed as a hero for the first day back!

-Week 4- Desert Habitat
+Week 5- Desert Habitat

-We were surprised to learn that not many plants grow there, as it is so hot and dry.
-We loved studying cacti and suucculents and marvelling at how they can survive for long periods of time without water- something we can't do!
+We were surprised to learn that not many plants grow in the desert, as it is so hot and dry.
+We loved studying cacti and succulents; marvelling at how they can survive for long periods of time without water- something we can't do!
 Again, at the end of the week we wrote a postcard to David Attenborough to explain what we got up to this week in the desert.

-Week 3- Rainforest Habitat
+Week 4- Rainforest Habitat

 After visiting this wonderful place, we were shocked to hear that trees in the rainforest are being cut down for their wood, to make way for cattle and to make oil from the fruits of oil palm trees.
 Our hearts were saddened to think that these marvellous animals' homes are being destroyed.
 The children felt very strongly about this issue and want to do something about it so watch this space.
 They have some ideas and a plan will soon begin to form!

-Week 2- Polar Habitat
+Week 3- Polar Habitat

 This week, David Attenborough sent us a postcard from polar habitats he has explored.
 We looked on the globe and located the North Pole and South Pole and noted that they were covered in white.
 We learned about glaciers and icebergs, noting the absence of trees in these polar habitats.
-We talked about temperature and how cold polar habitats are.
-We studied a thermometer and closely observed what happens when you put it in hot water, room temperature water and iced water.
-We talked about what clothing you would have to wear in these places and then had great fun pretending to explore a polar landscape, spotting seals, arctic foxes, arctic hares, reindeer, polar bears, penguins and seals.
+We talked about temperature and how cold polar habitats are; even colder than our Winters!
+We looked at clothing you would have to wear in these habitats and were surprised by the number of layers you need to wear to keep warm.

 At the end of the week, we all wrote a postcard back to David Attenborough to tell him about the animals we saw during our learning this week.

-Week 1- Ocean Habitat
+Week 2- Ocean Habitat